-In view of the many uncertainties arising from the concept of "sensitive activities", the Ministry has made it possible for an interested investor or the target company to submit a request to the Ministry to have an activity screened to determine whether such activity falls within the scope of foreign investment control.
-This procedure is particularly useful where there are doubts about the fulfilment of the sensitivity criteria mentioned above.
-Provided the requesting party submits a complete file with a detailed description of the activities of the target company as well as the products/services sold to the customers, the investor or the target company may expect a position from the Ministry within two months.
-At the end (or in the course of) such screening procedure, the Ministry may either conclude that the relevant activity is indeed covered by foreign investment control (in which case the investor will be invited to submit a proper request for approval of its investment) or determine that it is not subject to such control.
-The request for a prior screening by the Ministry only requires the existence of ongoing discussions on a project (which can be reflected in a letter of intent or MOU), there is no need to provide the administration with a fully binding share purchase or asset purchase agreement.
-The silence kept by the administration at the end of the 2-month period does not mean that a request for approval is not required (in such case, based on risk assessment, the investor with the assistance of its advisors may determine whether it wishes to proceed with its investment and, if so, to file a request for approval with the Ministry of Economy to be on the safe side).
+In view of the many uncertainties arising from the concept of "sensitive activities", the Ministry has made it possible for an interested investor or the target company to submit a request to the Ministry to have an activity screened to determine whether activity falls within the scope of foreign investment control.
+This procedure is particularly useful where there are doubts about the fulfilment of the sensitivity criteria.

+Provided the requesting party submits a complete file with a detailed description of the activities of the target company as well as the products/services sold to the customers, the investor or the target company may expect a position from the Ministry within two months (which is reduced to ten days for a transaction affecting a French listed company).
+In the course of the screening procedure, the Ministry may either conclude that the relevant activity is covered by foreign investment control (in which case the investor will be invited to submit a proper request for approval of its investment) or determine that it is not subject to such control.

+The request for a prior screening by the Ministry only requires the existence of ongoing discussions on a project (which can be reflected in a letter of intent or MOU).
+There is no need to provide the administration with a fully binding share purchase or asset purchase agreement.
+The silence kept by the administration at the end of the 2-month period (or the 10-day period, as the case may be) does not mean that a request for approval is not required.
+In such case, based on risk assessment, the investor with the assistance of its advisors may determine whether it wishes to proceed with its investment and, if so, to file a request for approval with the Ministry of Economy to be on the safe side.